 Lackawanna College's Student Academic Advising Program is based on the premise that there is no substitute for academic advisors who serve as role models and mentors to their students.
-Upon registering for classes at Lackawanna, each matriculating student will be assigned an academic advisor---a member of the College's faculty or professional staff.
+Upon registering for classes at Lackawanna, each matriculating student will be assigned an academic advisor--- a member of the College's faculty or professional staff.
 The College's advising program includes two required meetings between advisors and their student advisees each semester.
-During these meetings, the student's progress will be reviewed, and the course selections that best suit the student's transfer or career needs will be identified.
+During these meetings, the student's progress will be reviewed, and the course selections that best suit the student's program requirements, transfer or career needs will be identified.
 The advisors will also assist the student in course selections during the advising/registration meetings.
 Academic advisors may also act as referral sources for other specific services within the College.

-While there is no substitute for the advisor/advisee connection, students may also visit the Advising Center in Suite 105 of Angeli Hall, which is staffed with two full-time academic advisors who can work with students when assigned academic advisors are not available.
-Advisors from the Advising Center can also assist students on selecting a major, provide guidance on scheduling academic electives to help students reach their desired higher educational or vocational objectives, and also assist students in selecting a four-year program.
+While there is no substitute for the advisor/advisee connection, students may also visit the Advising Center in Suite 105 of Angeli Hall, which is staffed with full-time academic advisors who can work with students when assigned academic advisors are not available.
+Advisors from the Advising Center can also assist students on selecting a major, provide guidance on scheduling academic electives to help students reach their desired higher educational or vocational objectives, and assist students in selecting a four-year program.
 Students may contact the Advising Center by emailing advising@lackawanna.edu.

-Tutoring Center
+Subject Tutoring

-Feeling stressed and confused?
-Not sure where to go for assistance?
 Through a supportive, interactive learning experience Lackawanna College Tutorial Services assists students in becoming independent learners who can then go on to achieve their personal goals.
-Professional, individual, group and tutoring services are free of charge to currently registered students!
-For more information please email tutoring@lackawanna.edu
+Professional, individual, group and tutoring services are free of charge to currently registered students.
+Subject tutoring may be available in-person and online.
+Appointments can be made through Starfish.
+For more information, please email tutoring@lackawanna.edu